 What is Vikram Samvat?

-Indian Calender System/ Vedic Time system/ Hindu Calender System is named after the famous Indian ruler Vikramaditya of Ujjain who started Vikram Samvat 57 years before the birth of Christ.
+Indian Calendar System/ Vedic Time System/ Hindu Calendar System is named after the famous Indian ruler Vikramaditya of Ujjain who started Vikram Samvat 57 years before the birth of Christ.
 You can calculate it easily by adding 57 to any Gregorian year.
-It is referred as V.S. or simply Samvat.
+It is referred to as V.S. or simply Samvat.

 Stay updated with Jaipurthrumylens!! via:

 68 thoughts on “The Bhattaraks & The Ancient Digambar Jain Temple of Amer”

 Nice article and Great Pictures,